 On June 10, 2019, our subsidiary, StartEngine Primary LLC was approved for membership as a broker-dealer with FINRA.
-We anticipate that our costs for payroll and training will increase relative to our revenue.
-In addition, we are waiting to be approved to operate an alternative trading system ("ATS").
-We intend to launch the ATS, after we receive FINRA approval.
+In the second half of 2019, we experienced increased costs for payroll and training will increase relative to our revenue and we anticipate that in 2020 this trend will continue.
+In addition, in April 2020 we received approval to operate an alternative trading system ("ATS").
+We intend to launch the ATS in the second half of 2020.
 We expect increased costs due to technology and operations related to the operation of our ATS.
-We anticipate operating the ATS will initially increase our overall expenses by \$20,000 per month.
-Further, we anticipate receiving increased revenue related to offerings under Regulation A and eventually from offerings under Regulation D.
+We anticipate operating the ATS will initially increase our overall expenses by \$50,000 per month.
+Further, we anticipate receiving increased revenue related to offerings under Regulation A.